Skip to content

 Indiana plumbing license test

-After building experience as an apprentice and then journeyman plumber, you are eligible to upgrade your license to the next level through examination.
+After building experience as an apprentice and journeyman plumber, you are eligible to upgrade your license to the next level through examination.
 All plumber licensing exams in Indiana are scheduled and administered by the state’s testing vendor Prov

 Prov does not provide numerical scores for their examinations.
 Instead, they provide test-takers with a PASS or FAIL, indicating their competency in the plumbing trade.